French Open: Jannik Sinner beats Alexander Zverev to book Rafael Nadal quarter-final encounter

 Sinner was the dominant force in the baseline exchanges against Zverev, who revealed afterwards he had suffered from a fever in the lead-up to the match.

+The statement read: "Zverev is up to date on his tests, which have all been negative.
+His last test was on September 29, with results received on September 30.

+"Today he received a reminder for his next test, to be carried out within five days of the previous results.
+He did not consult the tournament doctors before his match."

-Despite Zverev threatening a comeback by winning the third set, Sinner showed his resolve to come out on top in a series of close games in the fourth set before serving out the biggest win of his career.
+Zverev threatened a comeback by winning the third set, but Sinner showed his resolve to come out on top in a series of close games in the fourth set before serving out the biggest win of his career.

 - French Open 2020: Men's Draw